Teen who killed rapist may face prison after leaving shelter

-DES MOINES, Iowa (AP) — An 18-year-old sex trafficking victim who killed her rapist could be sent to prison after she walked away from an Iowa women’s shelter where she was serving probation following her conviction for manslaughter.
+DES MOINES (AP) — An 18-year-old sex trafficking victim who killed her rapist could be sent to prison after she walked away from an Iowa women's shelter where she was serving probation following her conviction for manslaughter.

 An arrest warrant was issued for Pieper Lewis, who was seen walking out of the Fresh Start Women's Center in Des Moines shortly after 6:15 a.m.
 Friday, according to a report filed with the court by a probation officer and the shelter's residential supervisor.
 The report said Lewis cut off the GPS monitor she was ordered to wear as part of her sentence and then left the facility.